JoshuaS3/joshstock.in/site/content/blog/opengl-fractal-explorer.md

 }
 ```

-The only data we're storing here is a single number per pixel: the number of
+The only data we're storing in the texture here is a single number per pixel:
-iterations it takes for the pixel's corresponding point to diverge.
-The same
+the number of iterations it takes for the pixel's corresponding point to
-texture is then fed into the fragment shader during the rendering stage, which
+diverge.
+The same texture is then fed into the fragment shader during the
-reads these values and spits out colors to the screen accordingly. `-1` can be
+rendering stage, which reads these values and spits out colors to the screen
-used to indicate a point that doesn't diverge (in the set, colored black).
+accordingly. `-1` can be used to indicate a point that doesn't diverge (in the
+set, colored black).

 This is great and all, but it doesn't really solve the issue with high
 iteration counts slowing things down.
 When zooming in a lot, the application